wescale/kubernetes-formation/Day-2_K8s_core_obejcts/3-deployments/tutorial.md

 kubectl get deployment,pods
 ```

+### Pods in `CrashLoopBackOff` state

-You'll see that the pods are in the `CrashLoopBackOff` state: This is because the microservice needs a MongoDB instance
+Wait a little, you'll see that the pods are in the `CrashLoopBackOff` state: This is because the microservice needs
-to work.
+a MongoDB instance to work.
 You can check that by looking at the logs of one of the pods:
 ```sh
 kubectl logs <POD_NAME>
 ```